madebygrant/orchard-test/README.md

 ## Start

-It will run the distributable version of the website.
+It will run the distributable version of the website via Browsersync.

 - Locate and access the '_dev' directory in your terminal
 - Use the command: gulp